 Let go of what you can’t control

 Once you know what you can do to prevent illness, it’s time to let go of the rest.
 The truth is, there’s no way to completely guarantee that you won’t get sick.
-And that can be a scary thought.
+That might be uncomfortable to think about, but it doesn’t have to get in the way of living your life.

 A little anxiety can motivate you to do as much as you can to keep yourself healthy—but once you’ve done all you can, continuing to dwell on feelings of fear and anxiety does more harm than good.
 Do what you can, and try to let go of the rest.